OXID-eSales/developer_documentation/development/modules_components_themes/project/twig_template_engine/twig_extensions.rst

 ``cycle`` plugin is implemented here as ``smarty_cycle`` is Twig has own ``cycle`` function but working differently:
 [[link to Twig cycle documentation]]

-.. todo: link is missing
+.. todo: #Igor: check link is missing: is it an external link?

 StyleExtension
 ^^^^^^^^^^^^^^